India vs Philippines for Outsourcing (2026): Cost, ROI, Skills & Which to Pick

 • Use them to support a practical point: India tends to be easier to operationalise at scale (contracts, vendor ecosystem, process maturity), while the Philippines can be excellent but sometimes narrower in depth once you move beyond classic voice/support lanes.

-Real-world shift: the “600 jobs moved” signal from The Economic Times featuring Essar Group and Aegis
+Real-world shift: The “600 jobs moved” signal from The Economic Times featuring Essar Group and Aegis

 This quote is the clearest “market tells” you can use because it’s not theory, it’s a buyer-driven decision: